What you'll find on this page

 - Understand the difference between behind-the-ear and off-the-ear sound processors.

 - Get to know the different sound processors in the Nucleus® range.

 What’s the difference between behind-the-ear and off-the-ear sound processors?

-Behind-the-ear sound processors — such as the Cochlear™ Nucleus® 7 Sound Processor — sit behind your ear, with an ear hook to keep them in place.
-A coil transmits a signal from the sound processor and the coil is held on the head by a magnet.
+Behind-the-ear sound processors, such as the Cochlear™ Nucleus® 8 Sound Processor, sit behind individual's ear, with an earhook to keep them in place.
+A cable and circular coil connect to the sound processor and the coil is held on the head by a magnet.

 Learn how they compare